IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 -------|-------------|---------|
 [dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
 [type](%%jQueryApiUrl%%/ui.iggridsorting#options:type) | Sets the type of Sorting. | Yes.
 Should be set to "remote" to enable remote Sorting.
 [sortUrlKey](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKey)| URL param name which specifies how sorting expressions will be encoded in the URL.
-Uses OData conventions. ex: ?sort(col1)=asc.| No. Uses OData conventions by default.
+Example: ?sort(col1)=asc.| No. If not set OData conventions are used by default.
 [sortUrlKeyAscValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyAscValue) | URL param value for ascending type of Sorting.
-Uses OData conventions.
-Example: ?sort(col1)=asc.| No.
+Example: ?sort(col1)=asc.| No. If not set OData conventions are used by default.
 [sortUrlKeyDescValue](%%jQueryApiUrl%%/ui.iggridsorting#options:sortUrlKeyDescValue)| URL param value for descending type of Sorting.
-Uses OData conventions.
-Example: ?sort(col1)=desc.| No.
+Example: ?sort(col1)=desc.| No. If not set OData conventions are used by default.

 Example configuration: